-This is not a 'budget' monitor by any means, but it does come in at well under £500, has a pretty epic design (with LEDs also), and could work well with a number of different types of games, from fast-paced FPS all the way to upcoming slower and dramatic releases too.
+This is not a 'budget' monitor by any means, but it does come in at well under £500, has a pretty epic design (with LEDs also), and could work well with several different types of games, from fast-paced FPS to slower and more dramatic titles such as RPGs.

 This ASUS ROG STRIX Curved 32 Inch monitor is great if you're want something comparable to a TV (in the monitor world that is).

 With a 1440p resolution and an impressive 144hz refresh rate, this monitor seemingly hits the sweet spot when it comes to both gameplay smoothness and definition.

 Read More: Best 144Hz Monitors

 It also boasts an impressive contrast ratio at 3000:1 and a solid 4ms response time.
 If you're interested in introducing that cinematic quality to your gaming, then this could be a great choice.